Canadian Conservatives choose Erin O’Toole to lead fight against Trudeau

 The announcement was expected Sunday, but delayed for several hours after a malfunctioning mail-opening machine ripped several thousand ballots, forcing volunteers to tape them together and re-mark them by hand under the watch of scrutineers.

-O’Toole takes over the party at a critical time in Canada with more than 9,000 people dead from the coronavirus, the country attempting to reverse a steep economic downturn and Trudeau’s government reeling from an ethics controversy.
+O’Toole takes over the party at a critical time in Canada, with more than 9,000 people dead from the novel coronavirus, the country attempting to reverse a steep economic downturn and Trudeau’s government reeling from an ethics controversy.

-His election comes nearly 10 months after an acrimonious and uninspiring federal election in which the Conservative Party, led by Andrew Scheer, failed for the second time in a row to defeat Trudeau’s Liberals who were mired in a string of scandals.
+His election comes nearly 10 months after an acrimonious and uninspiring federal election in which the Conservative Party, led by Andrew Scheer, failed for the second time in a row to defeat Trudeau’s Liberals, who were mired in a string of scandals.

 ‘This thing is a wildfire’: Trudeau apologizes again as campaign reels from racist makeup revelations